Brewers vs. Cardinals Player Props Betting Odds

-Player props are listed for Christian Yelich and Paul Goldschmidt, among others, when the Milwaukee Brewers host the St. Louis Cardinals at American Family Field on Wednesday at 7:40 PM ET.
+Oddsmakers have listed player props for Christian Yelich, Paul Goldschmidt and others when the Milwaukee Brewers host the St. Louis Cardinals at American Family Field on Thursday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!